Fasting Sonny Bill passed fit to face the Lions

-WELLINGTON All Blacks centre Sonny Bill Williams safely came through training on Tuesday and will line up for the Auckland Blues against the British and Irish Lions on Wednesday.
+WELLINGTON (Reuters) - All Blacks centre Sonny Bill Williams safely came through training on Tuesday and will line up for the Auckland Blues against the British and Irish Lions on Wednesday.

 Williams has been sidelined with a knee injury and Blues coach Tana Umaga bracketed him with TJ Faiane in his team pending the captain's run at Eden Park for the Lions' second tour match.